simonchen/webdavfs/README.md

 # webdavfs

+This is forked from [miquels/webdavfs](https://github.com/miquels/webdavfs) I've maded some improvements to add new options and better performance.

 ## A FUSE filesystem for WEBDAV shares.

 Most filesystem drivers for Webdav shares act somewhat like a mirror;